23 Best Fonts for Blogging to Make Your Blog Look Amazing

 Here are my recommendations to make sure that no matter what fonts you choose, your website will be easy to read and styled well.
 These rules are very generalized and can, of course, be customized for your blog and your preferences.

-• Use one to two fonts for your heading text
+Use one to two fonts for your headings

 Have any other blog typography tips that I missed?
 Please post them in the comments.
 And don’t forget to check out these other posts you might like: